rasmusab/officialcocktails/officialcocktails.com/content/cocktails/gin_fizz.md

 ![](/cocktail-images/gin_fizz.jpeg)

-## Directions for how to make a Gin fizz
+## Directions for how to make the Gin fizz

 Steps to make a Gin fizz drink: